RHCHP General Information

 See the Division of Counseling and Family Therapy for minimum grade requirements for that Division.

 Students who fail to raise the cumulative grade point average to 3.000 are suspended.
-In addition, students who receive a grade of “B- or below” in two courses at the 700 level are subject to academic review and may be suspended or dismissed from the program.
+In addition, students who receive a grade of “B- or below” in two courses at the 700 or 800 level are subject to academic review and may be suspended or dismissed from the program.
 Suspension may be appealed to the department director or school dean.
 Students who are notified of academic suspension for the previous term and who are currently in attendance in a Regis University class may complete that class.
 Students earning a letter grade of B- or below are eligible to repeat the course for a minimum letter grade of “B” to maintain eligibility to progress in the graduate program pending program director or assistant dean approval.

 Doctor of Physical Therapy